 On the way to Amasya the road climbs slowly but steadily and passes over the Karadag Gecidi (Karadag Pass) at an altitude of 940 meters.
 The landscape is green and little streams flow beneath the road.

 Havza is a little charming town and is still well known for its hot springs (56 degrees centigrade).
 In Havza Mustafa Kemal Ataturk, just before he started The War of Independence, learned that the area was harassed by Greek gangs of Pontus state.
 A mass meeting was staged and the citizens adopted a policy of resistance.
 The Sultan's government in Istanbul sent, under heavy pressure of the Entente powers, to the Inspector General Mustafa Kemal in Havza, an order to return to the capital (Istanbul).
 Mustafa Kemal disobeyed this and all succeeding orders.
 Since British troops were not far off and had heard what was going on in Havza, Mustafa Kemal decided to move about 50 kilometers further to Amasya.
 In Havza the goal of putting up resistance was reached.

 Climate in Samsun in August/September is about 28 centigrade in the day, around 24 at night, rather humid.

-There is one flight a day to and from Istanbul (1 hr and 25 minutes), and one flight a week to and from Ankara (50 minutes).
-For up to date information and flight schedule please contact Mr. Burak Sansal.
-From the airport it's about 3 kilometers to the town's centre.
+There are regular flights to and from Istanbul (1 hr and 25 minutes), and to and from Ankara (50 minutes).
+For up to date information and flight schedule please contact directly with local airlines.
+From the airport it's about 3 kilometers to the town's center.

-There is at least a bus a day to all major destinations; Amasya (two hours), Giresun (four hours) and Sinop (three hours).
+There are also regular buses to all major destinations; Amasya (two hours), Giresun (four hours) and Sinop (three hours), also to Istanbul and Ankara.
 The bus station is about 2 kilometers east of Cumhuriyet Meydani, in town bus ticket offices can be found south-east of Cumhuriyet Meydani.